 Oddly, the news article that got me thinking about this Russia thing had little directly to do with Russia’s presence in Prague.
 It was an article about U.S. politics.
 To be more specific, it was about Michael Cohen, the personal attorney for U.S. President Donald Trump.

 According to the report, by the U.S. news agency McClatchy, Cohen may indeed have visited Prague in the summer of 2016 to meet with some Russian officials – in spite of his strong denials to the contrary.
-In the past, Cohen has stated categorically he’s never been to Prague in his life.
+In the past, Cohen has stated categorically he’s never been to Prague in his life (2021 update: Cohen very likely never visited Prague).

 If Cohen really had been in Prague, I wanted to see where.

-As readers of my blog will know, I’m always up for one of these spy-vs-spy adventures.
+I’m always up for a spy-vs-spy adventure.
 I grabbed my camera and headed over to the Na Zátorce address, not quite knowing what to expect.
 Russian institutional names always look so sinister (no matter how innocent the function), and the name “Rossotrudnichestvo” sounded tailor-made as the setting for a secret, high-level meeting.

 Though I live close to Na Zátorce street, I don’t spend much time in that part of the neighborhood.
 It’s a beautiful, tree-lined boulevard of sprawling two- and three-story villas from the 1920s and ‘30s, when Czechoslovakia was a newly independent republic and one of the wealthiest countries in Europe.
 The street was out of my way, and more importantly out of my price range.
 I doubt if many Prague residents, even now, know it exists.